You can also use a custom Docker registry to install Puppet Remediate.

 - Ensure that your license is added to the nodes where you want to install the Remediate images.

-must set the REGISTRY environment variable to point to the
+REGISTRY environment variable to point to the URL of your

 my-custom-docker-registry.local.netto download the docker images it needs.